 This muscle is deep inside the buttocks anatomy, under the gluteals.
 Usually, in a typical anatomy, the sciatic nerve passes directly under the piriformis muscle.
 In some people, the nerve actually passes through the muscle.
 Either way, the muscle is theorized to squeeze the sciatic nerve, causing it to suffer a compressive neuropathy condition.

-This resource section provides a detailed look at piriformis muscle syndrome.
+This resource section provides a detailed look at the diagnosis of piriformis syndrome.

 Patients want an answer as to why they have pain.
 The piriformis provides a diagnosis and a plausible explanation for symptoms.
 Doctors find this to be an incredibly profitable condition to treat, since it involves long-term symptomatic relief using mostly hands-on modalities.
 The piriformis syndrome diagnosis makes both groups happy.